Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Security Analysis

 The foundational security of the proposed architecture is anchored in the information-theoretic guarantees provided by the TF-QKD protocol.
-Unlike classical cryptographic primitives, the security of this physical layer is derived from the fundamental postulates of quantum mechanics rather than computational complexity assumptions.
-In the implemented scheme, legitimate TNs prepare and transmit phase-encoded weak coherent pulses to the central URN.
+Unlike the classical cryptographic primitives, the security of this physical layer is derived from the fundamental postulates of quantum mechanics rather than computational complexity assumptions.
+In the implemented scheme, legitimate terminal nodes prepare and transmit phase-encoded weak coherent pulses to the central URN.
 The protocol security relies on the physical reality that any eavesdropping attempt on the quantum channel inevitably disturbs the single-photon interference pattern observed at the untrusted relay.
-By rigorously monitoring channel parameters—specifically transmittance and phase error rates—the communicating parties can strictly bound the potential information leakage to an adversary.
-Through classical post-processing steps, including parameter estimation and privacy amplification, a final secret key $K_{ij}$ is distilled.
+By rigorously monitoring channel parameters (i.e., transmittance and phase error rates), the communicating parties can bound the potential information leakage to an adversary.
+Through classical data post-processing, including parameter estimation and privacy amplification, a final secret key $K_{ij}$ is distilled.
 This process ensures that the adversary's knowledge of the final key is exponentially suppressed, providing a provably secure basis for the subsequent authentication layer.

-Beyond theoretical unconditionally security, the practical robustness of the physical implementation is of equal critical importance.
-A comparative analysis of protocol performance and security boundaries is illustrated in Fig.~\ref{fig:performance_comparison}.
-While the traditional decoy-state BB84 protocol\cite{lo2005decoy} exhibits superior key generation rates in short-to-medium haul scenarios (e.g., distances less than 200 km), its security model is predicated on the assumption of trusted measurement devices.
-This dependency leaves the system potentially exposed to sophisticated detector side-channel attacks, such as detector blinding or efficiency mismatch exploitation, which target imperfections in physical detection hardware.
+Beyond the theoretical security, the practical robustness of the physical implementation is of equal critical importance.
+A comparative analysis of security boundaries is illustrated in Figure~\ref{fig:performance_comparison}.
+While the traditional decoy-state BB84 protocol~\cite{lo2005decoy} exhibits superior key generation rates in short-to-medium haul scenarios (e.g., distances less than 200 km), its security model is predicated on the assumption of trusted measurement devices.
+This dependency leaves the system exposed to sophisticated detector side-channel attacks, such as detector blinding or efficiency mismatch exploitation, which target imperfections in physical detection hardware.